ajagnanan/openshift-nexus/README.md

 Nexus on OpenShift
 ============================

-This repository will help you install [Nexus](http://www.sonatype.org/nexus) on tomcat with Openshift.
+This repository will help you install [Nexus](http://www.sonatype.org/nexus) on Apache Tomcat using Openshift.
 It is designed to download the latest war from the sonatype website.
 The nexus war url is configurable within the app.conf file.

 Create a DIY app on OpenShift